-In order to check if your system files on are corrupted by any third party software, you have to run DISM (Deployment Image Servicing Management) tool in Clean Boot state.
+In order to check if your system files are corrupted by any third-party software, you have to run DISM (Deployment Image Servicing Management) tool in Clean Boot State.
 Follow these steps minutely to use DISM in clean boot mode.

 In order to clean boot your computer go for these steps-

-Clean booting your computer ensures that your computer is booting with minimal set of drivers and less startup programs.
-In order to clean boot your computer follow these steps-
+Clean booting your computer ensures that your computer is booting with a minimal set of drivers and fewer startup programs.
+In order to clean boot, your computer follow these steps-

-3.Now, click on the “Services” tab.
-Then check the “Hide all Microsoft services” and then click on the “Disable all” .
-Now, click on “Apply” and “OK“.
+6. Then check the “Hide all Microsoft services” and then click on the “Disable all” .

 DISM /Online /Cleanup-Image /RestoreHealth

-If this command fails try this command –
+If this command fails to try this command –

-3. Copy and paste this command this line and hit Enter.
+3. Copy and paste this command and hit Enter to execute it.

 Dism /Online /Cleanup-Image /StartComponentCleanup

-According to some users, there issue was solved as they updated Microsoft SQL Server to the latest version available.
+According to some users, their issue was solved as they updated Microsoft SQL Server to the latest version available.
 Generally, this update is delivered with Windows Update.
-So check if any Windows Update is pending or not.
 If any of the Windows Update is pending then install it on your device.
 If you want to update Microsoft SQL Server From official Microsoft website, you can do it easily.